 1) The Phillies now have arguably the best starting staff in all of baseball.
 There are four aces in the rotation, featuring Roy Halladay, Cliff Lee, Cole Hamels and Roy Oswalt.

-2) The Lee signing also points to a major victory for the Orioles, Rays, Blue Jays and Red Sox, who all will avoid having to face Cliff Lee in the AL East on a regular basis.
+2) The Lee signing also points to a major victory for the Orioles, Rays, Blue Jays and Red Sox.
+All will avoid having to face Cliff Lee in the AL East on a regular basis.